hartmoli/itec_qlik_functions/readme.md

 - iTECVariableCreator - to create variables based on an excel file
 - iTEC_TimeReporting - creation of a time reporting table, the table contains easy selectable time periods
 - iTEC_MasterCalendar - creation of a master-default calendar
+- iTEC_ReloadTimeTracking - Creates a log File that tracks the load time per every call of the functions and save it in a file

 ## Getting Started